Economy of Nazi Germany: Foreign trade relations

 In the 1930s, world prices for raw materials (which constituted the bulk of German imports) were on the rise.
 At the same time, world prices for manufactured goods (Germany's chief exports) were falling.
 The result was that Germany found it increasingly difficult to maintain a balance of payments.
 A large trade deficit seemed almost inevitable.
 But Hitler found this prospect unacceptable.
 Germany began to move away from partially free trade in the direction of economic self-sufficiency.
 Hitler was aware of the fact that Germany lacked reserves of raw materials, and full autarky was therefore impossible.
 Thus he chose a different approach.
 The Nazi government tried to limit the number of its trade partners, and, when possible, only trade with countries within the German sphere of influence.
-A number of bilateral trade agreements were signed between Germany and other European Countries (mostly countries located in Southern and South-Eastern Europe) during the 1930s.
+A number of bilateral trade agreements were signed between Germany and other European Countries (mostly countries located in Southern and Southeastern Europe) during the 1930s.
 The German government strongly encouraged trade with these countries but strongly discouraged trade with any others.
+In February 1933 (the first month of his chancellorship), Hitler promoted the imposition of tariffs, which his economic minister Alfred Hugenberg announced would apply to agriculture.

 By the late 1930s, the aims of German trade policy were to use economic and political power to make the countries of Southern Europe and the Balkans dependent on Germany.
 The German economy would draw its raw materials from that region, and the countries in question would receive German manufactured goods in exchange.
 Germany would also leverage productive trade relationships with Spain, Switzerland and Sweden in areas ranging from iron ore imports and clearing and payment services.
 Throughout the 1930s, German businesses were also encouraged to form cartels, monopolies and oligopolies, whose interests were then protected by the state.

+Reduced foreign trade would mean rationing of consumer goods like poultry, fruit, and clothing for many Germans.